 Curriculum overview of each year group

-At Flora Gardens, we have combined the content of the new DfE curriculum into an individualised values-led, creatively integrated approach for each year group.
-Our 6 values of trust, fulfilment, respect, choosing your attitude, personal wellbeing and adventure lead each creative curriculum whilst ensuring that all statutory content is adequately covered for depth and engagement.
-Underlying all topics are the four fundamental British values of democracy, the rule of law, respecting others and individual liberty.
+At Flora Gardens, we have combined the content of the DfE curriculum into an individualised values-led, creatively integrated approach for each year group.
+Our 6 values of Trust, Fulfilment, Respect, Personal Wellbeing, Choosing your Attitude and Adventure lead each creative topic whilst ensuring that all statutory content is covered for depth and engagement.
+Underlying all topics are the four fundamental British values of Democracy, the Rule of Law, Respecting Others and Individual Liberty.

 Each values-based curriculum starts with a ‘hook’ to engage the children and excite them in their new topic.
 Some examples of these hooks are:

 - A letter from the Queen inviting Year 2 to the Tower of London.